-Rev. Cotton Mather was nothing if not a prolific storyteller and historian.
+Rev. Cotton Mather was nothing if not a prolific storyteller and historian (as well as a supporter of the Salem witch trials).
 His writings, more than 400 books and pamphlets, informed many people living back in England about America.
 In his Magnalia Christi Americana he told of the ways God was at work in America.
 John Greenleaf Whittier drew on the work for his poem about the ghost ship of Salem.

-The setting was the main wharf in early Salem, Massachusetts sometime before 1675.
-At that time, it wasn’t unusual for colonists to return to England to visit family or to tend to their estates or other business matters.
+The setting was the main wharf in early Salem, Mass., sometime before 1675.
+At that time, colonists return to England to visit family, to tend to their estates or fight the English Civil War..

-But no sea voyage was without risks, and this story captures four of the colonists overriding concerns: fear of ocean travel, suspicion of strangers, grappling with harsh nature and supernatural occurences.
+But no sea voyage was without risks, and Mather’s story captures four of the colonists’ overriding concerns: fear of ocean travel, suspicion of strangers, grappling with harsh nature and supernatural occurrences.

 In this story, a strange young couple arrives in Salem to make passage on the vessel Noah’s Dove.
 The people of the town are leery of the strangers.
 Some take their presence as a bad sign.
 But the ship is headed to England and on the day of its departure, the passengers – eager for a taste of England – are bent on leaving.